CATEMA® System System Description

 • Occasionally assist with forgotten user names and pass phrases

-System Manager and staff users have immediate access to detailed, as well as summary information for the current school year and all previous years.
+System Admistrator and staff users have immediate access to detailed, as well as summary information for the current school year and all previous years.

 College Staff Accounts